noClaps/nc/design/types/map.md

 // string11 11.0
 ```

 Maps are implemented using [Swiss tables](https://abseil.io/about/design/swisstables) for high read/write performance.
+Note that the implementation may change later, and so you should generally not rely on the order that the entries are stored in, or the implementation details in any way.